Pablo Mari to undergo surgery after being stabbed in Milan supermarket attack - NewsBreak

 Pablo Mari to undergo surgery after being stabbed in Milan supermarket attack

-The 29-year-old, currently on a season-long loan at Monza, is now recovering in the Niguarda hospital, with local reports claiming one of six victims – said to be an employee of the Carrefour supermarket – has died.
+The 29-year-old, currently on a season-long loan at Monza , is now recovering in the Niguarda hospital, with local reports claiming one of five victims – said to be an employee of the Carrefour supermarket – has died.

 Quoted in the Gazzetta dello Sport, Mari said: “Today I was lucky, because I saw a person die in front of me.”